 - a scenario a narrative which outlines a workplace environment and situation; and - a series of tasks or questions which partly or wholly rely on the scenario.
+However, some papers may also contain 'theory only' questions that do not require you to draw any information from the scenario.

 The range of questions reflects the emphasis of learning outcome topics in the syllabus.
-Some of the questions are focussed on an individual learning outcome, some may include a combination of learning outcomes.
+Some of the questions are focussed on an individual learning outcome, some may include a combination of learning outcomes from the same unit.
 The reason we do it this way is that, in practice, health and safety often presents complex workplace situations that need to be carefully managed.